MeanderingJing/Litterlog-CatWatcher/README.md

 `mkdir /home/$USER/cat_watcher_output`

 ### Make a `.env` file storing your personal info
-This is not required at the moment as I didn't activate the sending email notification function in my code.
+*This is not required at the moment as I didn't activate the sending email notification function in my code.*
 ```
 SENDER_EMAIL = type_in_your_sender_email
 RECEIVER_EMAIL = type_in_your_receiver_email
 SENDER_EMAIL_PW = type_in_password
 ```
 ### Install dotenv package
-This is not required at the moment as I didn't activate the sending email notification function in my code.
+*This is not required at the moment as I didn't activate the sending email notification function in my code.*
-I should probably use a virtual environment for this project as I am installing python package
 ```
 pip3 install dotenv
 ```